 - Click here for access to the BC Centre for Disease Control (BCCDC) course required for certification in Immunization

-To access the courses, naturopathic physicians will need to create an account on LearningHub and then search for the Immunization Competency Course for RNs and RPNs.
+To access the courses, naturopathic physicians will need to create an account on LearningHub and then search for the Immunization Competency Course for RNs and RPNs or the Immunization Competency Course for Pharmacists and Other Health Professionals.
 Administrative help and support for the courses will be available through the LearningHub site.

-Naturopathic physicians who compound, dispense or administer immunoprophylactic agents identified by the BC Centre for Disease Control (BCCDC) must possess the competencies established by the BCCDC and follow decision support tools established by BCCDC.
+Naturopathic physicians only compound, dispense, or administer immunoprophylactic agents identified by the BC Centre for Disease Control (BCCDC).

 In order to apply for certification to administer vaccines, naturopathic physicians must: